,

 Listening Hall of Fame: Dr Susan Timm

-Dr Susan Timm, member of ILA for 23 years, has been awarded the ILA Hall of
+Dr Susan Timm, member of ILA for 23 years, has been awarded the ILA Hall of Fame Award for a lifetime commitment to promoting listening for the benefit of all.

 Lifetime Achievement: Dr Bob Bohlken